Ayn Rand and the World She Made: Background

 Heller was a journalist who first heard of Rand while working as a magazine editor.
 Writer Suze Orman gave Heller a copy of an excerpt from Rand's novel Atlas Shrugged in which a character explains Rand's views on money.
 Heller's interest was piqued by Rand's unusual viewpoint, and she subsequently read extensively from Rand's other writings.

 As research for the book, Heller interviewed a number of Rand's former associates and listened to unreleased recordings of interviews conducted by others.
 They included extensive interviews that Barbara Branden conducted with Rand in the 1960s as preparation for Branden's biographical essay in Who Is Ayn Rand?
 Heller also hired a Russian research team to find archival material related to Rand's early life in Russia.
 However, she was not granted access to the archives of the Ayn Rand Institute, which has numerous documents from Rand's estate.

-Heller traces the various ways in which Rand's background as a Russian – and specifically, a Russian Jew growing up in a rabidly antisemitic society – influenced her ideas and writings.
-For example, Rand's outspoken opposition to both Communism and Christianity is traced to her deep disgust with the oppressive pre-1917 Czarist regime and its reliance on the Russian Orthodox Church, as well as her utter rejection of the Bolshevik regime which replaced it.
-Also, Heller suggests the character of Howard Roark, the innovative architect protagonist of "The Fountainhead", might be ultimately inspired by Peter The Great, who is remembered in Russian culture as The Great Builder who created out of nothing the city of St.Petersburg – Rand's hometown.
-In emphasizing Rand's Russian background Heller broke new ground – since Rand herself tended to greatly downplay this aspect of her life.